alco-company/mortimer-bellis/WORKLOG.md

 - filtering - take 1
 - fix form flow - new -> edit -> show - on all models issue with url and reload of #index - 1: show
 - fix form flow - new -> edit -> show - on all models issue with url and reload of #index - 2: new
+- fix form flow - new -> edit -> show - on all models issue with url and reload of #index - 3: edit

 ### 20/1/2025